Skip to Content

 They serve a usual selection of pub food including an excellent hamburger, but what you’re really there for is the IPAs, Guinness and the amazing cocktail bar.

-They only take bookings for dinner so you’ll need to book if you’re planning to go watch the England vs Ireland game on Saturday night.
+They only take bookings for dinner so you’ll need to book if you’re planning to go watch the Wales vs England match or the final France vs Scotland match on Saturday, 15 March 2025.
+If you can’t get a booking and still want an amazing dinner, check out the amazing restaurants in Trastevere, just near The Hole.

 Best food in Rome

 Italian cuisine needs no introduction.
 You absolutely should take advantage of the time in between matches to have some of the tastiest food in the world.
-We’ve got you sorted.
+We’ve got you sorted on the best places around the stadium and where you’re likely to stay.

 Rome is home to some of the best restaurants and food generally in Italy.
-From pizza to carbonara pasta (and a little bit of ravioli), don’t miss out on the opportunity to sample the best Italian food while you’re in Rome for the Six Nations.
+From pizza to carbonara pasta (we’ve got you sorted on where to get the best carbonara) (and a little bit of ravioli), don’t miss out on the opportunity to sample the best Italian food while you’re in Rome for the Six Nations.

 Around the Stadium